Maricopa County Courthouse: Exterior

 The Second Avenue façade is the third primary elevation of the building, featuring the main entrance to the city portion.
 This entrance is also set inside an arch, which is flanked by terra cotta sculptures of the mythological phoenix.
 The wall adjacent to the entry is entirely made of polished granite, while the bronze doors are multi-paneled.

 Interior

 The interior is "equally as elaborate in detail" as the exterior, with numerous materials.
 Circulation centers around a longitudinal east-west corridor through the building.
 Behind the county entrance is a grand entrance foyer utilizing four types of marble; even the restrooms feature gray Alaskan marble wainscoting.
-Paneling and woodwork in the offices and courtrooms features Philippine mahogany.
+Panelling and woodwork in the offices and courtrooms features Philippine mahogany.
 The interior breaks with the exterior stylistically, relying on Spanish Colonial Revival ornamentation on the first floor.

 Several renovations were made prior to the building being listed, all minor reconfigurations of the interior.
 Some finishes and ceilings were obscured, fire-rated doors were added, and several rooms were divided, but the courtrooms were still predominantly intact in the late 1980s.